Record U.S. tariff award over Airbus aid could fuel trade tensions

 The WTO award in the world's largest corporate trade dispute could fuel already strained trade tensions, diplomats say.

-EU manufacturers are already facing U.S. tariffs on steel and aluminium and a threat from U.S. President Donald Trump to penalise EU cars and car parts.
+EU manufacturers are already facing U.S. tariffs on steel and aluminum and a threat from U.S. President Donald Trump to penalize EU cars and car parts.
 The EU has in turn retaliated.

 Trade talks between the two, designed to ease tensions and ward off the threat of a tit-for-tat tariff war, have not gone well.
 The two sides have made some progress on regulatory cooperation, but a proposed deal to reduce duties is stuck, with Washington saying agriculture should be included and Brussels insisting it cannot.